-Much of the extensive coastal dune and heath system that fringes the outer Solway Firth is designated as SSSI and as part of the Solway Firth SAC.
+Much of the extensive coastal dune and heath system that fringes the outer Solway Firth is designated as Sites of Special Scientific Interest (SSSI) and as part of the Solway Firth SAC.
 Areas of acidic dune grassland and heath support a diversity of dune and maritime heath plant and animal communities.
 The SSSI and non-designated dune series here form one of only three similar dune systems in north and west Cumbria.
 In recent times declines or changes in coastal grazing have seen declines in habitat quality in some locations.